Oddwords Logo

 Table of Contents

 Hello again, it's been a while!
-In this post I'd like to quickly recap where we currently stand and what tidbits of info we've received about the series' future since Soulstorm's release.
+In this post I'm keeping track of where we currently stand and what tidbits of info we've received about the series' future since Soulstorm's release.

-TL;DR: Not too much on the Oddworld front, maybe a HD remaster of Oddysee.
-There also seems to be some activity on non-Oddworld games, but there is nothing concrete.
+TL;DR: Not too much on the Oddworld front, there are very inconclusive signs of a HD remaster of Oddysee.
+There is also faints hints of a non-Oddworld open-world racing game.

 Obviously, the series story-wise is not even close to being over.
 Soulstorm ends on a fairly big sequel hook, so it'd be reasonable to expect that its sequel is already around the corner.
 Yet, as of the writing of this article, this is still not the case.